 Glug of Rose's Lime Juice (optional)

 Mix all of the above in a pitcher.
 Add simple syrup* to taste; the amount you add will depend on how tart the fruit is and on how sweet you like your drink.
-Remember, the Triple Sec is sweet.
-At this point, taste a little to make sure it's sweet enough - but not too sweet because you can always add more simple syrup until you get it right.
-Keep in mind the Rose's Lime has sugar in it too even though it imparts that sweet/sour taste.
+Remember, the Triple Sec is sweet, and the Rose's Lime has sugar in it too even though it imparts that sweet/sour taste.

 Bring equal amounts of sugar and water to a boil, just until the sugar dissolves.
-Will keep in a jar in the refrigerator.
-It's good to have on hand in the summer for iced tea and lemonade.
+This will keep in a jar in the refrigerator.
+It's good to have on hand in the summer for iced tea, lemonade, and refreshing cocktails.